How to increase free business cashflow with Futrli

-Free cash flow is an indicator of a healthy business, and a sign of your profitability.
-It’s what’s left over after all of your expenditures, like office rent, bills, kit, taxes and anything else you may need to pay for to operate.
-But, don’t confuse it with your net cash flow which is the profit you have after your expenses, but not counting any long-term debts or bills.
-To have free cash flow means you’re doing well, and will likely attract investors so it’s certainly worth pursuing.
+To have free cashflow means you’re doing well, and will likely attract investors so it’s certainly worth pursuing.
 Not only that, you could use your excess cash to reinvest in your company – expanding, growing your team or paying dividends to shareholders.

 - Get someone focused on your payables and receivables.
-If either of these are neglected, you definitely don’t have an accurate view of your figures.
-If your receivables are never received, you’re making a loss and won’t necessarily be able to pay for your expenses.
+If either of these is neglected, you won’t have an accurate view of your figures.

 - Get a forecast to project where your business could be, and should be.
 As mentioned, you can set up your forecast to run off your historical figures, so you can get the most accurate forecast possible.

 - Use scenario planning (more on this later) to explore the outcomes of various different eventualities.
 By creating a base scenario, project best, worst and middle case outcomes for a plethora of issues or opportunities.
-This is an amazing way to make decisions with confidence, and will help you think outside the box for answers.
+This is the best way to make decisions with confidence and will help you think outside the box for answers.
 You always need a plan B in business, and this is the way to create it.